 Troubled teen programs help find teens a new way to grow.
 You can find them at places such as Arivaca Boys Ranch.
 There are many conditions and situations that bring troubled teen boys to our ranch for treatment.
 We are very good at identifying their specific needs.
 Probably none bring more challenge to those involved with the problems of troubled teens than the child with Reactive Attachment Disorder (RAD).
 This often misdiagnosed and poorly understood disorder has become one of our specialties.
 Treatment for RAD in troubled teen programs should actually begin with the parents.
 Parents are an integral part of the program.
 Before parents will find success, they must learn a common language and platform for communicating with their teens.
 They must understand the nature of wounds that have brought about the disorder and the proper way to deal with them.

-Are you confused by your teen’s behavior?
-Could a troubled teen program be right for your son?
+Are you confused by your troubled teen's behavior?

 - Do you have the feeling that whatever you do for your teen, they always respond with an unexpected, negative response that you fail to understand?